 Some Practical Advice About Food and Wine Matching

-– With boiled pork, a lot of white wines and roses are well-caught, and you can serve white and even red wines to baked and dried pork.
-Dry Malvasia, dried or semi-dry sauvignon and cabernet sauvignon and blue frank or Cviček are an excellent companion to baked pork.
+– With boiled pork, many white wines and roses are well-caught, and you can serve white and even red wines baked and dried pork.
+Dry Malvasia, dried or semi-dry sauvignon and cabernet sauvignon, and blue frank or Cviček are excellent companions to baked pork.

 – Beef with a preparation method greatly changes its selection of wines.
-Cooked is well supplemented with some white wine or cviček which is very lite but baked or grilled beef is a better companion with a bold red wine such as merlot, cabernet sauvignon, blue pinot.
-For the roast-lung is better to prepare a red wine which has been matured for years.
+Cooked is well supplemented with some white wine or cviček, which is very lite, but baked or grilled beef is a better companion with a bold red wine such as merlot, cabernet sauvignon, blue pinot.
+For the roast-lung is better to prepare a red wine that has been matured for years.
 We recommend cabernet sauvignon or merlot.

 – For dried and smoked delicacies like prosciutto and ham, it is advisable to try out how spicy and salty they are.
-You can choose some of the white wine, while the red ones are more varied.
-Among the Slovenian wines, you can choose “Teran, Refošk, Modra Frankinja, Barbera, and Cabernet Sauvignon”.
+You can choose some of the white wines, while the red ones are more varied.
+Among the Slovenian wines, you can choose “Teran, Refošk, Modra Frankinja, Barbera, and Cabernet Sauvignon.”

 – Goose meat and turkey are also adaptable, as they come with red wines and also with semi-dry white wines.
-Among the dry, you can choose Pinella(the autochthonous vine in Slovenia), between semi-dry chardonnay or rhine riesling, while between the red you can choose merlot, cabernet sauvignon, blue pinot or “Refosco”.
+Among the dry, you can choose Pinella(the autochthonous vine in Slovenia), between semi-dry chardonnay or rhine riesling.
+In contrast, between the red, you can choose merlot, cabernet sauvignon, blue pinot, or “Refosco.”

 Lighter poultry, such as chicken and turkey, flirts with rosé and young red wines, and on white with dry sauvignon and dry cherry or semi-dry Chardonnay and Pinot Gris.